openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 In the case of disconnected installs, we should be sure test the scenario where the user initially fails to make the new image available.
-This must block further upgrades without breaking anything else (including the ability to provision new servers), and recover complete once the image is provided.
+This must block further upgrades without breaking anything else (including the ability to provision new servers), and recover completely once the image is provided.

 ### Graduation Criteria